 I’m not dismissing personal grievances – I have a fair share too – but these types of divides will only be reconciled if feminists start taking feminism seriously as a critical and political philosophy of equality.
 The ideology itself provides the direction for inclusivity.
 In fact, for all the propaganda, more often than not, feminists have actually shown the way that political differences can be reconciled.

 The common assumption these days is that there is no one size fits all feminism.
 This is untrue.
 Feminism is actually a one size fits all movement, and everyone should buy it!
-Jokes aside, for the sake of clarity, and brevity, feminism is an ideology that, in striving to eliminate all forms of unjust power hierarchies, aims to create a society in which everyone, no matter their gender, race, ethnicity, nationality, sexuality, class, religion, age, ability or handicap, is granted equal opportunity to achieve their goals and deepest desires.
+Jokes aside, for the sake of clarity, and brevity, feminism is an ideology that, in striving to eliminate all forms of unjust power hierarchies against women, ultimately also aims to create a society in which oppression based on race, ethnicity, nationality, sexuality, class, religion, age, ability or handicap are ended as these intersect with women’s lives.
 Feminists who are not working toward this level of equality, are not working toward feminist ideals.

 That there are many feminists who do not look at the problems women face inclusively is not the fault of feminism.
 It is a lack of gravitas that we afford its core purpose.
 If we took feminist ideology seriously, it would be used not only to examine our group divisions but also the power relations between the imperialistic west and the global south, between humans and the natural environment, and between the state and the citizen to give another example.
 That type of feminism is needed more than ever in these bizarre and regressive times, but perhaps we are all running away from the reality of the zeitgeist into our own navels.